osrf/gazebo_tutorials/ros_installing/tutorial.md

 #### Clone the Github Repositories

-Make sure `git` is installed on your Ubuntu machine
+Make sure `git` is installed on your Ubuntu machine:

 ~~~
 sudo apt-get install git